wdi-sg/gitbook-2018/01-workflow/code-review.md

 Run the code.
 See the output and what the code does and how it runs.

+- go to the pull requests page for this assignment
+- find your partner's pull request
+- click into their profile to find their repo
+- click on the repo address so that you can clone it `git clone {copied address}`
+- make sure that you run the command *outside* of where you have your own forked repo

 ## Read

 Read the code.
 Take time to see how the code makes the output you are seeing.